 They are perfectly suited to pasture-based management systems as a result.

-Our own pastures were unused save for the breeding trio of african geese and the five goslings they hatched.
-And although my geese are completely pastured (no supplemental feed) there is simply not enough of them to make even the smallest dent in the acre we have fenced off.
+Our own pastures were unused save for the breeding trio of African geese and the five goslings they hatched.
+And although my geese are almost completely pastured (no supplemental feed in the summer save for a weekly handful of grains and seeds) there is simply not enough of them to make even the smallest dent in the acre we have fenced off.

-I watched, mesmerized, as the winter turned into spring and the pasture grasses sprung forth and grew — and kept growing.
-In parts they reached as tall as my shoulders (I'm 5'10) when I finally brought my ram and three freshly weaned ewe lambs onto it.
+I watched, mesmerized, as the winter turned into spring and the pasture grasses grew — and kept growing.
+In parts they reached as tall as my shoulders (I’m 5’10) when I finally brought my ram and three freshly weaned ewe lambs onto it.

 Icelandic Sheep Are Prolific Breeders & Great Mothers